apache/hudi/hudi-examples/README.md

    5.3 Run `bin/kafka-streamer-example.sh`

-   5.4 Continuously write source data to the Kafka topic your configured with `hoodie.deltastreamer.source.kafka.topic` in `kafka-source.properties`
+   5.4 Continuously write source data to the Kafka topic your configured with `hoodie.streamer.source.kafka.topic` in `kafka-source.properties`

 6. Some notes streamer demo: